department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/request-access-to-tools.md

 # Request access to tools

-## Request Github and Slack access
+## Configure your Github and Slack accounts

-To work on the Veteran-facing Services Platform, each team member needs to request access to the VA Github organization and to DSVA Slack channels.
+To work on the Veteran-facing Services Platform, each team member needs to use the VA Github organization and to DSVA Slack channels.

-**Team members must use their VA.gov email address to request access to Github and Slack.**
-> If you don't have a VA.gov email address, ask your company Project Manager (or other project lead) for help.

-1. Have each team member review the [tips for creating a Github account](../Norms/Github/README.md#tips-for-creating-a-github-account) **before creating a Github account.**

-1. Have everyone on the team create a Github account.

-1. The **team Project Manager** should capture all names, email addresses, and Github usernames for the team in a spreadsheet.
-    * Indicate which team members are developers (so we can give them access to developer code repos and tools).
-    * Please rename the spreadsheet according to your team, e.g., BAH-team-tracker.xlsx.
+## Slack
+1. If you haven't already, check your email for an invitation to join Digital Service at VA on Slack, and join!

-1. Email the spreadsheet to your DSVA contact.
+1. Add information to your Slack profile:

-1. DSVA will add the people on the list to
-    * The VA Github organization
-    * Slack channels relevant to your project
+    * Profile image
+    * Full name
+    * What I do (i.e. your practice area: Front-end Engineer, Designer, etc)
+    * Time zone
+    * Pronouns
+    * GitHub (i.e. the account handle / username you created when you set up your GitHub account)

+## GitHub

+1. If you haven't already, check your email for an invitation to the Department of Veterans Affairs GitHub Organization, and join!

+1. Make sure you have "Read" access (not just "Write" access) to the [va.gov-team GitHub repository](https://github.com/department-of-veterans-affairs/va.gov-team).
+If you don't have the appropriate access, or if you're unsure, let VSP know in the #vfs-platform-support Slack channel.

-1. Ask your team to add information to their Github and Slack profiles:
+1. Add information to your Github profile:
     * Organization: ```Your company name```
     * Working on: ```The project your team is working on```, e.g., "526 ancillary forms"

-1. Developers must complete [additional onboarding steps](#additional-onboarding-steps-for-developers) to access the code repositories and tools they'll need for development and deployment.
-They should complete these steps as soon as they've received the email invitation to join the VA Github organization.
+1. Developers, complete the [additional onboarding steps](#additional-onboarding-steps-for-developers) below to access the code repositories and tools you'll need for development and deployment.

-1. Understand the [norms for using these tools](../Norms/norms-tools.md) when you're working on the Veteran-facing Services Platform.

 ## Additional onboarding steps for developers